0xideas/sequifier/README.md

 ## Other materials

-To get more details on the specific configuration options, go to these [docs page.](sequifier.com)
+To get the full auto-generated documentation, visit [sequifier.com](https://sequifier.com)

 If you want to first get a more specific understanding of the transformer architecture, have a look at the [Wikipedia article.](https://en.wikipedia.org/wiki/Transformer_(machine_learning_model))

-If you want to see a benchmark on a small synthetic dataset with 10k cases, agains a random forest, an xgboost model and a logistic regression, check out [this notebook.](./documentation/demos/self-contained-example.ipynb)
+If you want to see an end-to-end example on very simple synthetic data, check out this [this notebook.](./documentation/demos/self-contained-example.ipynb)

 ## Complete example how to build and apply a transformer sequence classifier with sequifier